The Cicho\'n Diagram for Degrees of Relative Constructibility: Introduction

 \section{Introduction}

-In \cite{BBNN} an analogue of the Cicho\'n diagram was developed for highness properties of Turing degrees.
-In this paper I show that the framework set up in \cite{BBNN} is very flexible and can be used to produce a wide variety of Cicho\'n Diagrams for various reductions related to various notions of computability.
-Expanding upon this more general viewpoint I show that such diagrams exist for many of the standard reduction concepts on the reals.
+Building off of an original idea of Rupprecht, \cite{Rupprecht}, in \cite{BBNN} an analogue of the Cicho\'n diagram was developed for highness properties of Turing degrees.
+This idea has blossomed into a growing field of ``effective cardinal characteristics", see \cite{Kihara17} and the survey \cite{GreenbergTuretskyKuyper}.
+The framework set up in \cite{BBNN} is very flexible and can be used to produce a wide variety of Cicho\'n Diagrams for various reductions related to various notions of computability, see \cite{Kihara17} and Section 5 of \cite{GreenbergTuretskyKuyper}.
+Expanding upon this more general viewpoint, I show in this article that such diagrams exist for many of the standard reduction concepts on the reals.
 In each case I obtain an analogue of (a large fragment of) the Cicho\'n diagram.
 As an example, I show how such a diagram can be constructed and studied for degrees of constructibility relative to some inner model $W$ alongside the corresponding reduction $\leq_W$.
-I also indicate how such diagrams could be constructed in other contexts, though I leave the details to future projects.